 Goals and Objectives

 The primary goal of USAID-TAPP was to increase incomes of smallholder farmers through enhanced productivity, increased investment, and improved market systems.
 Specific objectives include:

-- Raising the sales, incomes, and food security of 19,000 smallholder farmers
+- Raising the incomes of 40,000 smallholder farmers

 - Increasing yields of targeted products by 45 percent

 - Providing training in agricultural productivity to over 50,000 individuals

 - Leveraging $13 million in new client and counterpart investments